2 more COVID-19 deaths reported in Iowa

-DES MOINES, Iowa — The latest numbers from the Iowa Department of Public Health show two more Iowans have died from COVID-19 and there are 56 new cases of the virus in the state.
+DES MOINES, Iowa — The latest numbers from the Iowa Department of Public Health show two new deaths from COVID-19 have been reported and there are 50 new cases of the virus in the state.

 The new numbers reflect testing reported on the IDPH’s COVID-19 website between 2:00 p.m.
 Saturday and 2:00 p.m.
 Sunday.
 The newly reported positive cases and deaths may not have occurred during that time period, as the state has been adding backdated test results into the data.

-A vaccine dashboard on the IDPH’s website shows 1,459,148 people are fully vaccinated against COVID-19 while 112,589 people have gotten the first dose of the Moderna or Pfizer vaccine.
-That means 44.5% of Iowa residents are now fully vaccinated.
+A vaccine dashboard on the IDPH’s website shows 1,481,201 people are fully vaccinated against COVID-19 while 103,560 people have gotten the first dose of the Moderna or Pfizer vaccine.
+The percentage of Iowans fully vaccinated against the virus now stands at 45.2%.

 These cases represent the newest diagnosed cases and not all of the cases statewide.
 The IDPH provides a status report on its monitoring efforts and testing here, which includes all of the positive tests.